Reflection

 They know that time has passed them by,

-And no man can undo their fate.
+And mirrors can't undo their fate.

 Reflecting an uneasy smile,